christianseidel/SongBook/README.md

 ### Combining Off- And Online Content
 It will eventually allow to combine both your offline song sheets and resources you discover online such as tutorials and lead sheets.
-Furthermore, it will provide for data fields where you beef-up your collection of songs with your own comments and pieces of information.
+Furthermore, it will provide for fields of data where you beef-up your collection of songs with your own comments and pieces of information.

 ### Import Your Song Sheet Collections